maxleizhao/personal_website_public/readme.md

 # Personal Website

-I build a modern, responsive personal website with CV and blog functionality from scratch.
+I built a modern, responsive personal website with CV and blog functionality from scratch.
 This application allows you to showcase your professional experience and share blog posts with your audience.

 My personal website can be found [here](https://maxleizhao.online).